 Being a tactical medical provider, however, is more than simply taking an on-duty medical crew and donning them with ballistic helmets and vest.
 Highly specialized medical training should precede any provider's deployment for real-world missions with a law enforcement team.4 Dozens of civilian and government-sponsored training programs in tactical medicine exist, but students seeking such training should carefully examine the curriculum choosing schools that focus on medicine in the tactical environment as opposed to schools that seem to center on weapon manipulation and tactical techniques.
 While important, these fundamentals of tactical movement should be learned and practiced with the student's own team.

 The configuration of tactical medical support varies greatly across the country.
-Some agencies still depend on EMS standby far away from the incident scene in the cold zone.
-While this model ...
+Some agencies still depend on EMS standby far away from the incident scene in the cold zone. ...